TuhidHasanSakib/Flappy-grumpy-bird-game-/README.md

 # 🐦 Flappy Grumpy Bird Game

 Welcome to **Flappy Grumpy Bird**, a fun and engaging Java-based game inspired by the classic Flappy Bird!
-Developed as a creative project by **Thuhid Hasan Sakib** at Daffodil International University, this game challenges players to navigate a bird through a series of pipes using simple keyboard controls.
+Developed as a creative project by **Tuhid Hasan Sakib** at Daffodil International University, this game challenges players to navigate a bird through a series of pipes using simple keyboard controls.
 Built with Java Swing and AWT, it offers a nostalgic arcade experience with a vibrant graphical interface. 🚀

 ## 📖 About the Project